 more comfortable environment for players.
 Tables and chairs

-are comfortable and well maintained. - Hospitality: You'll get decent service in this poker
+• Hospitality: You'll get decent service in this poker

 room and you must pay for it.
 The food and drink comes at a